kopia/kopia/site/content/docs/Reference/Command-Line/_index.md

 * `$HOME/Library/Application Support/kopia/repository.config` on macOS
 * `$HOME/.config/kopia/repository.config` on Linux

-The location can be overridden using `--config-path`.
+The location can be overridden using `--config-file`.

 The configuration file stores the connection parameters, for example: